OpenStackOnRaPi/ostackinstall/README.md

  <img src=images/tplink-pvid2.png width='60%' />
 </p>

+* Now, uncomment VLAN2 declarations (the parts related to [BridgeVLAN] VLAN=2) in networkd files

+* Finally, restart the RPis or the networking (via WiFi) as described in the previous subsection.

 As before, you should now be able to access OpenStack via the dashboard or the OpenStack CLI.

 ### 7.ii Creating and using VLAN provider networks